Manasquan Beach Improvement Association

 MBIA Trustees Meeting Minutes

-TRUSTEES PRESENT: John Casey, Julie Cocozza, Janice Gaswind, Lisa Haas, Carol Kirkman, Mary Lovely, Pat Merz, Bennie O’Grady, John O’Grady, Mary Ryan, Al Sauer, Jane Swiggett, Cindy Weaver, Helen Young and Bob Young.
+TRUSTEES PRESENT: Janice Gaswind, Lisa Haas, Carol Kirkman, Mary Lovely, Bennie O'Grady, John O'Grady, Mary Ryan, Al Sauer, Paul Schofield, and Cindy Weaver.

 Old Business: